Krasnoyarsk Northeast

 Krasnoyarsk Northeast was an air base in Russia located 4 km northeast of Krasnoyarsk.
 The airfield was the western end of the ALSIB Alaska-Siberia air route for Lend-Lease aircraft during World War II including Bell P-39 Airacobras and North American B-25 Mitchells.
-The former airfield has been converted into apartment complexes.
+After the end of World War II, air base was converted in Krasnoyarsk-Severniy Airport, which was used until 1988.
+In the early 1990th, the former airfield has been converted into apartment complexes.
 There was an Antonov An-2 maintenance facility, which is now gone.
 It was a utilitarian airfield with An-2, An-24, and An-6 aircraft, probably now based at Krasnoyarsk Yemelyanovo Airport.